ItzCyzmiX/luma/docs/engine.md

 `update(dt)` is for changing game state. `draw()` is for rendering the current state.
 The callbacks are called once per frame when registered.

+Use `@engine.start` for one-time setup that should run after the window is created and immediately before the loop begins.

 ## Frame order